39 Of The Top Braid Hairstyles

 reverse-french-bun-braided-style

-This braid looks beautiful from above.
+This relaxed Dutch braid interpretation looks beautiful from above.
 The top half of the hair is woven into a loose reverse French braid and secured in a bun at the crown.
+Bobby pins will keep that voluminous full braided bun in place, making the hairdo super versatile, comfortable to wear, and neat even though you keep most of your hair loose.

 Knotted Blue